History of (tagg)Art...

 Composition

-The Aedicule and Elevation: The marble figures occupy an elevated niche (aedicule) bordered by columns of blue marble and surmounted by a broken convex tympanum—a frame that architecturally isolates the supernatural event from the viewer's spatial reality.
-This vertical elevation accomplishes a sophisticated theological gesture: the vision is simultaneously present and transcendent, happening before the viewer yet in a separate ontological realm.
-The sculpture group appears to float on a thick marble cloud, rendered with such delicate undercutting that the stone achieves an ethereal weightlessness belying the material's actual density.
-The S-Curve and Gravitational Dissolution: Teresa's body forms a pronounced, unstable S-curve, her head thrown dramatically backward, eyes half-closed in rapture.
-Most critically, the figure lacks a clear centre of gravity—the viewer cannot locate a stable anchor point from which the body "hangs."
-This compositional strategy enacts what the term ecstasy itself literally denotes: Greek ekstasis, "standing outside oneself."
+The Aedicule and Elevation: The marble figures occupy an elevated niche bordered by columns of blue marble, architecturally isolating the supernatural event from the viewer's spatial reality.
+The sculpture group appears to float on a thick marble cloud rendered with such delicate undercutting that stone achieves ethereal weightlessness.
+This vertical elevation accomplishes a sophisticated theological gesture: the vision is simultaneously present and transcendent, happening before the viewer yet existing in a separate ontological realm.
+The S-Curve and Gravitational Dissolution: Teresa's body forms a pronounced, unstable S-curve with her head thrown dramatically backward, eyes half-closed in rapture.
+Most critically, the figure lacks a clear centre of gravity—the viewer cannot locate a stable anchor point from which the body hangs.
+This compositional strategy enacts what ecstasy literally denotes: Greek ekstasis, "standing outside oneself."
 Bernini translates the mystical concept into formal language: the body, suspended and dissolved into drapery, has externalized itself from stable material existence.
-The Angel's Gesture: Above Teresa hovers a small, cupid-like angel with a serene smile, holding a delicate golden spear.
-The angel's robes are depicted flowing backward, their folds trailing upward—a visual cue that the arrow has already been withdrawn.
-Bernini does not depict the moment of piercing but rather its aftermath—Teresa now "beyond herself," burning in the ecstatic consequences of the transverberation.
+The angel hovers above with a serene smile, holding the delicate golden spear, not capturing the moment of piercing but rather its aftermath—Teresa now "beyond herself," burning in the ecstatic consequences.

 Colour & Light

-The Polychromatic Envelope: Contrary to Renaissance white marble purity, Bernini clad the chapel in seventeen types of coloured marble, many quarried from ancient Roman ruins.
-The predominant palette employs warm breccias—reds and yellows—creating an iridescent, almost glowing surround for the white sculptural group.
-This deliberate chromatic strategy means the white marble figures do not read as pure and transcendent but rather as luminous focal points emerging from warmth and material richness.
-The Theatrical Window: Behind the aedicule's pediment, hidden from direct view, a window admits natural light from outside.
-This light is then captured, refracted, and directed downward through a sculptural system of gilt bronze rays arranged in a triangular formation (symbolizing the Trinity).
-The effect is of heavenly radiance descending upon the figures.
+The Theatrical Window: Behind the aedicule's pediment, hidden from direct view, a window admits natural light that is then refracted and directed downward through a sculptural system of gilt bronze rays arranged in triangular formation (symbolizing the Trinity).
+This directional light creates the impression of heavenly radiance descending upon the figures.
 Critically, this illumination is not static but perpetually changing as the sun moves; Bernini employs light itself as a temporal component, making the vision's transience palpable.
-Rudolf Wittkower observed that this directional light "seems fleeting, transient, impermanent.
-Impermanence is its very essence," which "supports the beholder's sensation of the transience of the scene represented."
-The ceiling's painted stucco clouds by Guido Ubaldo Abbatini deliberately overflow beyond the architectural framing, visually suggesting the heavens have "broken open" above the scene.
+The Polychromatic Envelope: The chapel is clad in seventeen types of coloured marble—warm breccias in reds and yellows—creating an iridescent surround for the white sculptural group.
+The ceiling's painted stucco clouds deliberately overflow beyond the architectural framing, visually suggesting the heavens have "broken open" above the scene.
+As Wittkower observed, the light "seems fleeting, transient, impermanent," supporting the beholder's sensation of the vision's transience.

 Materials & Technique